sagacious-solutions/alexa-holiday-lights/README.md

     - Make sure the service runs as sudo, otherwise it will error out as it won't have hardware level access

 ### A note about security
-    If doing this you should understand your network security.
-I recommend putting the hardware in a VLAN thats firewalled off from the rest of your network or isolating the hardware in your routers DMZ.
+<pre>If doing this you should understand your network security.
+I recommend putting the hardware in a VLAN thats firewalled off from the rest of your network or isolating the hardware in your routers DMZ.</pre>

 ### Current Skills